richardjrossiii/iOSAppInAssembly/README.md

 ### Goals

-Rather simple, make an app that compiles, runs, and draws somthing on the screen, using only hand written assembly.
+Rather simple, make an app that compiles, runs, and draws something on the screen, using only hand written assembly.
 The only times I used the assembly output of clang was to determine the proper `.section`s for things, to let lldb be able to debug my functions.

 The basic structure of this app is based on my [iOS App In Pure C](https://github.com/richardjrossiii/CBasediOSApp), with a 'main' file which contains all the set-up code, and two supporting files, for each of the classes (AppDelegate, and View).